karl-mantle/victoria-3-cenj/README.md

 The main idea for this came from a mod I started and never finished over a decade ago for Victoria II and the New Nations Mod for Victoria II.

 # Features
-*Current version number is 0.0.2 - see changelog for detailed changes*
+*Current version number is 0.0.5 - see changelog for detailed changes*
 ## Current

-- New cultures in the British Isles and continental Europe
+- New cultures in the New World, Europe and the Middle East
 - Migration waves larger and more frequent
+- New World diaspora cultures with automatic assimilation e.g. Irish POPs in the USA will assimilate to Irish-American
-- Closed Borders works like Border Controls and Border Controls works like Open Borders law-wise because Closed Borders prevents internal migration at present.
+- Closed Borders works as Migration Controls because there's no way to close only external borders
+- Migration Controls works as Open Borders
+- Open Borders now will result in POPs who have a lower SOL in neighbouring countries border states moving to the Open Border's countries border states e.g. some POPs in Spanish-owned Catalonia may move to Languedoc if the average SOL is greater in French-owned Languedoc.
+- Cultural Exclusion now discriminates against anyone not holding a cultural trait
 - Increased the effect of discrimination on where POPs choose to move to (hopefully should counter-act the above change somewhat)
-- Increased assimilation rate of POPs so that it doesn't run at a total snail's pace with all the separated POPs.
+- Increased assimilation rate and chunk size of POPs that assimilate so that it doesn't run at a total snail's pace with all the separated POPs.

 ## Planned
 - More cultures for the geographical definition of Europe